uddeepk/cpp-self-study/README.md

 # cpp-self-study
-These are the coding exercises, and challeges I did to study C++
+These are the coding exercises, and challeges I did while learning C++.

+Beware, both the codes, and the comments are crude.